LeZ-fr/LeZ-fr/README.md

 # 👋 Welcome to my GitHub!

 Hi!
-I’m LeZ-fr, a passionate developer who loves building useful projects and learning new technologies. 🚀
+I’m LeZ, a passionate developer who loves building useful projects and learning new technologies. 🚀

 ---